|REVIEWS||FEO AMANTE THEATER||SCIENCE MOMENT||SCARY TOP 10||UNFAIR RACIAL CLICHÉ ALERT|

 Tom is David's recently paroled brother.
 They have a few awkward moments but Tom ends up crashing at David's place and helping him care for his now nineteen year old catatonic son.

-Tom's ex-wife Jean (Ivana Milicevic: CASINO ROYALE, PAYCHECK) works as a nurse at the local care facility.
+Tom's ex-wife Jean (Ivana Milicevic: PAYCHECK) works as a nurse at the local care facility.
 She's less than thrilled that Tom is back in town.

 No one has been able to figure out what keeps the kids in a catatonic state or why, twice a day at the same time every day, worldwide, all the children have a brief seizure.
 High schools are shutting down and everyone is convinced the extinction of humanity is at hand.

 All of this is well done and well acted.
-The cast does a great job and I must mention that the cast includes (in a small, nearly cameo sized role) classic horror favorite Dee Wallace Stone THE FRIGHTENERS, THE LOST, ABOMINABLE).
+The cast does a great job and I must mention that the cast includes (in a small, nearly cameo sized role) classic horror favorite Dee Wallace Stone (CRITTERS, THE FRIGHTENERS).
 She makes clear the anguish parents would feel having to endure losing a child even though they're still right there.

 The somber, resigned mood of the people sets the right tone and it occurred to me that just this story – the extinction of humanity for bizarre reasons beyond our control – would be an interesting movie in and of itself.
 Maybe so.